mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 In this study, a high degree of authenticity made possible, in a material sense, by the digital nature of the learning resources in that beyond a general purpose computer, no prohibitive equipment is needed.
 However, in terms of complexity of tools use, careful shepherding is involved to screen participants from overly complex processes and tools.
 The next section examines impact of relatively authentic toolset and also explores some of the limitations to authenticity, justifies these choices, and explores impact of these choices.

-MOVE THIS?
+It is of value to briefly discussion the value of these missions in relation to drama process theory and play theory.
+I first encountered these kinds of secret misisons in a session which explored game design theory via creating a game collaboratively. [^2]

+The secret missions encourage various forms of disruptive play, griefing of playing against the game [@bakioglu_spectacular_2008; @bartle_hearts_nodate].
+While this increases enagement for some learners the process also suffered the same bleed from acceptable cheekiness and play which explores boundaries, to mildly distruptive ones which in this context involved frustration and wasted time for other users.

+The use of side missions in open world games are used in part to appeal to different kinds of players.

+TYPES OF SIDE QUESTS?

+The drama process itself is a kind of magic circle.

+the value of playing against the game or dark play.
+Bartle type include

 The use of code playgrounds merits discussion in the way the tool itself is positioned.
 It is a tool based around a professional community.
 However in its styling it is playful and editorial picks and write up celebrate a playful spirit of creativity and sharing.

 There are strong mirrors there to the Scratch community and general maker ethos.
 The cross over between play and work may merit further investigation and integration into this model.

 <!-- The  marshalling towards certain goals to maintain a shared script / experience. -->